 42 SILICON VALLEY STAFF

 Academic Program Coordinator for HackHighSchool

-Head of Robotics
+Head of AI and Robotics

 Sum Leung (Meo)